How to Choose the Right Natural Stone for Your Project

 Start With the Application, Not the Aesthetic

 The most common mistake buyers make when specifying natural stone is choosing based on appearance first and then discovering, too late, that the stone is technically unsuitable.
+The right stone for a Michelin-star restaurant kitchen countertop is very different from the right stone for a hotel lobby floor or an exterior building facade.

 Flooring: Hardness, Slip Resistance, Traffic Volume